the United Keetoowah Band of

 SERVICES OPEN IN LIMITED CAPACITY:

-Several Community Services departments including Enrollment, Health and Human Services, Housing, Indian Child Welfare and the Keetoowah Tag Agency will be open on WEDNESDAYS ONLY with a skeleton crew.
+Several Community Services departments including Enrollment, Health and Human Services, Housing, Indian Child Welfare and the Keetoowah Tag Agency will be open on WEDNESDAY ONLY with a skeleton crew from 8:30 to 4:30 p.m. unless otherwise noted.

-Services applications can be found on each department’s individual tab on the www.ukb-nsn.gov website for download and printing.
-If this option is not available for those without internet access, please contact a district representative or see the Lighthorse officer on patrol on our grounds.
+Services applications can be found on each department’s individual tab on the website for download and printing.
+If this option is not available for those without internet access, please contact a district representative with the information at the end of this post to obtain an application or see the Lighthorse officer on patrol on our grounds.

 Enrollment will not be issuing any new tribal identification cards at this time, but we can mail out Enrollment forms upon request at 918-871-2797.